Osman Duquesnay: Biography

 Between 1890 and 1898, the Republican party, which had been very united until then, experienced a split between its two main figures, Marius Hurard and Ernest Deproge.
-Osman Duquesnay became closer to the Hurardists and the Békés, or white Creole landowners, who gradually returned to the political arena.
+Duquesnay became closer to the Hurardists and the Békés, or white Creole landowners, who gradually returned to the political arena.
 One of the consequences of this change of camp was the defeat of Osman Duquesnay in the 1898 municipal elections in Fort-de-France by the Hurardist candidate, Henri Audemar.
 Despite his defeat in the municipal elections, Osman Duquesnay remained politically active and ambitious.
 In 1898, Osman Duquesnay ran against his former party friend Ernest Deproge in the legislative elections and inflicted a crushing defeat on him.
 In the Chamber of Deputies in Paris, he acted in concert with Jean Guibert, for example in protesting bloodshed during strikebreaking in 1900.

 In the 1902 legislative elections, he was defeated in the south by the candidate Homère Clément.
 In 1906, he ran again for the legislative elections and won against Henry Lémery and was a member of René Viviani's group of independent socialists.
 In 1910, he was defeated in the election of deputies by Victor Sévère in the southern constituency.
 This failure put an end to his political ambition.
 From then on, Osman Duquesnay devoted himself to his commune of Le Marin, where he was mayor from 1908 to 1923.

-In 1914, during the First World War, Osman Duquesnay devotedly worked as a doctor in a hospital in Thessaloniki, Greece, and then in the Val-de-Grâce hospital in Paris.
-His humanitarian action during the First world war was awarded the médaille militaire with palms and the Chevalier de la Légion d'honneur received on 20 January 1919.
+In 1914, during the First World War, Duquesnay devotedly worked as a doctor in a hospital in Thessaloniki, Greece, and then in the Val-de-Grâce hospital in Paris.
+For his humanitarian action during the First World War he was awarded the médaille militaire with palms and the Chevalier de la Légion d'honneur, received on 20 January 1919.
 Osman Duquesnay was undoubtedly an important political figure in Martinique at the end of the 19th and beginning of the 20th century.